-EB-5 Investors File an I-526 Immigration Petition Application to USCIS
+EB-5 Investors File an I-526 Immigration Petition Application with USCIS

 Once an EB-5 investor has selected a project and made the necessary investment, he or she must complete Form I-526, Immigration Petition by Alien Entrepreneur, and submit it, along with all supporting documents, to U.S. Citizenship and Immigration Services (USCIS).
-USCIS will then evaluate Form I-526 and determine if the applicant is eligible for an EB-5 Visa.
+USCIS will then evaluate the application and determine if the applicant is eligible for an EB-5 visa.

 1. Investment Amount Meets EB-5 Requirements

 An EB-5 investor’s I-526 Petition must demonstrate that the minimum required capital was invested in a new commercial enterprise (NCE).
 For projects located within a targeted employment area (TEA), the minimum investment amount is $900,000.
 Projects not located in a TEA, however, require a minimum investment of $1,800,000.